-Required Skills for Digital Forensics Investigator
+Required Skills for Digital Forensics Investigators

 I have been a full time Digital forensic investigator now for almost 15 years.
 I still remember the excitement on my first day when I started within the South Yorkshire Police Computer Crime unit.
 The learning curve was steep.
 I had no university degree in computers, limited computer training and most of what I knew about computers was self-taught including how to build computer systems.